 As Kelley, pointed out, these are loaded with protein, fiber and healthy fats.
 The best ingredients to keep you full for hours and to keep you away from undesirable nº 1 (processed snacks, not Harry Potter).

 Another peanut butter-based breakfast option.
 And, I mean, you can’t go wrong with peanut butter!
 Kelly, from Trial and Eater melts the peanut butter in the microwave to make it easier to drizzle on top of the apple slices.
 Genius!
 You can replace the peanut butter with other nut butters.
-Almond butter is a bit of a favorite of mine, although in my opinion nothing beats peanut butter.
-Smooth, runny, organic, all-natural peanut butter… Yum!
+Although in my opinion nothing beats peanut butter, smooth, runny, organic, all-natural peanut butter, almond butter is a bit of a favorite of mine.
 Or you can forget about the calorie intake altogether and just replace the nut butter with Nutella!!
 Or, just a thought, why not both?

 The.
 Best.
 Yummiest.
 Greatest.
-Breakfast option for colder days.
-Or days when you just need that extra coziness.
+Breakfast option for colder days or days when you just need that extra coziness.
 For a less fattening option, replace the whipped cream with non-fat Greek-style yogurt.
-Or, you can skip the whipped cream and eat it while it’s warm.
+Maybe you can skip the whipped cream and eat it while it’s warm.
 According to Julie from Kitchen Stories, you can refrigerate it once it’s prepared and save it for later (or tomorrow).
 Yay for meal preps!

 The tastiest, healthiest cookies that will keep you satiated and full for hours, eliminating the need of unnecessary snacking.
 These are gluten-free, refined sugar-free, dairy-free AND guilt-free!
 They are a great option for an ‘on the go’ style breakfast and are packed with fiber, healthy fats and antioxidants.
 As Joscelyn from Wife Mama Foodie points out, you can take the cookies with you for a morning or afternoon healthy snack alternative.
 Give them a go!